-1. Encourage that-except where a crossing is needed-sewer force mains and petroleum and hazardous substances lines be located outside stream channels and other water bodies.
+1. Encourage that - except where a crossing is needed - sewer force mains, petroleum lines, and hazardous substances lines be located outside of Resource Protection Areas and other water bodies.

 EN-POLICY 10: Ensure the high quality of public drinking water sources, such as Lake Manassas and the Occoquan Reservoir.